-13 Ofsted has specific powers (under sections 11A-C of the Education Act 2005) to investigate certain complaints about schools, known as qualifying complaints.
+&lt;sup>12 Ofsted has specific powers (under sections 11A-C of the Education Act 2005) to investigate certain complaints about schools, known as qualifying complaints.

-14 Academy converter schools are schools that have been approved by the Secretary of State to convert to become an academy.
+&lt;sup>13 Academy converter schools are schools that have been approved by the Secretary of State to convert to become an academy.

-- 16. Exempt schools are subject to risk assessment.
-If the risk assessment process raises concerns about the performance of an exempt school, it may be inspected at any time after the completion of the risk assessment.
-If no concerns are raised from the risk assessment, the school will not be informed. - 17.
-Where risk assessment identifies sufficient concerns about decline in the performance of pupils' academic achievement and overall decline in performance, these outstanding schools will receive a section 8 inspection (see paragraph 20).
-If during the course of the inspection, the lead inspector finds that the school may no longer be outstanding, then the lead inspector may convert the inspection to a section 5 inspection.15 - 18.
+- 17. Where risk assessment identifies concerns about decline in the performance of pupils' academic achievement and overall decline in performance, these outstanding schools will receive a section 8 inspection (see paragraph 20).
+If during the course of the inspection, the lead inspector finds that the school may no longer be outstanding, then the lead inspector may convert the inspection to a section 5 inspection. - 18.
 In addition, exempt schools may be inspected between risk assessments where: - safeguarding, including a decline in the standards of pupils' behaviour and the ability of staff to maintain discipline and/or welfare concerns, suggests that it should be inspected - a subject or thematic survey inspection raises more general concerns - Ofsted has received a qualifying complaint about a school that, taken alongside other available evidence, suggests that it would be appropriate to inspect the school - concerns are raised about standards of leadership or governance - concerns are identified about the breadth and balance of the curriculum (including where the statutory requirement to publish information to parents is not met) - HMCI or the Secretary of State has concerns about a school's performance. - 19.
-If any of the concerns listed above are identified for exempt schools, then these schools will usually be inspected under the section 8 no formal designation procedures set out in the separate section 8 handbook.16
+If any of the concerns listed above are identified for exempt schools, then these schools will usually be inspected under the section 8 no formal designation procedures.